 This section applies to proposed new premises or alterations to existing premises.

 Note: Prior to submitting an application to operate a new caravan park or alter existing premises, you need to ensure any relevant Planning, Trade Waste, Building and/or Plumbing approvals have been granted.
 A caravan park licence to operate CAN NOT be granted if relevant Planning, Building and Plumbing approvals have not been granted.

 An application for approval is to be made to Council's Environmental Health Unit along with the relevant form, fee and plans.
 The relevant new application form is to be completed in its entirety including submitting all relevant information required on the form.

 AF-CP01 – Caravan Park Licence – New Premises Application Form

 AF-CP02 – Caravan Park Licence – Amend Existing Licence Application Form

 Step 2: Plan Assessment and Approval

-Council's Environmental Health Section will assess the application against the relevant requirements of the Local Law No. 1 (Administration) 2011, Subordinate Local Law No. 1.8 (Caravan Parks) 2011 and any relevant Council Policies.
-If additional information is required, an EHO will contact you to discuss further.
+Council's Environmental Health Unit will assess the application against the relevant requirements of the Local Law No. 1 (Administration) 2011, Subordinate Local Law No. 1.8 (Caravan Parks) 2011 and any relevant Council Policies.
+If additional information is required, an Environmental Health Officer will contact you to discuss further.
 An initial assessment of your application will be made to see if your activity is suitable to progress to the next stage of application, for which you will be notified in writing and invoiced for the applicable annual licence fee.

 Stage 2 - Approval to Operate